AndreaCirilloAC/ramazon/README.md

 # RAmazon
 run your shiny App on Amazon AWS launching a function.

-0: Develop your Shiny App
+0. Develop your Shiny App
-1: Launch an instance on amazon AWS
+1. Launch an instance on amazon AWS
-2: save your key pair into you shiny app folder
+2. save your key pair into you shiny app folder
-3: run `Ramazon(public_DNS : "", key_pair_name = "")`
+3. run `Ramazon(public_DNS : "", key_pair_name = "")`
-4:watch your app on Amazon!
+4. watch your app on Amazon!

 ##What Ramazon take care of